Durkheimian Studies

 Études Durkheimiennes

-Editors: W. Watts Miller and Jean-Christophe Marcel
+Editors: Jean-Christophe Marcel

 Subjects: Sociology, Anthropology